Rain runoff from NHs to recharge groundwater

 The location of water harvesting/recharging arrangements will be decided based on the data of rainfall intensity and geo-technical details.
 While the Indian Road Congress has issued a guideline in this regard, the ministry has issued a general rule to be adopted in cases where guidelines are absent.

-Accordingly, recharging wells of 0.5 metre diametre and 10 to 15 metre depth will be built for every km on each side of the highway.
+Accordingly, recharging wells of 0.5-metre diameter and 10 to 15-metre depth will be built for every km on each side of the highway.